Table of contents

 According to the 2015-2016 data, there was no significant difference in the prevalence of high cholesterol between various ethnic groups or between men and women.

-A heart attack occurs when a blood clot blocks blood flow to the heart.
+A heart attack occurs when a blood clot blocks the flow of blood to the heart.
 These clots form around arterial plaque when it breaks off into the bloodstream.
 Signs of an early heart attack include tightness, squeezing, fullness, pain, or aching in the chest or arms, difficulty breathing, anxiety, dizziness, nausea, indigestion, or heartburn, and excessive fatigue.
 A heart attack is a medical emergency as damage may be irreversible or fatal within hours.

 A stroke is caused when the blood supply to the brain is cut off.
 Symptoms may only occur on one side of the body and include sudden loss of balance and coordination, sudden dizziness, facial asymmetry, inability to move, confusion, slurring words, numbness in the face, arm, or leg, vision problems, and sudden severe headache.